PUB HLTH 3123 - Evaluation in Public Health III

 General Course Information

 Course Code PUB HLTH 3123 Course Evaluation in Public Health III Coordinating Unit Public Health Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites PUB HLTH 2005 & at least 3 units from PUB HLTH 2100, PUB HLTH 2200 Assumed Knowledge PUB HLTH 1001 & PUB HLTH 1002 Course Description Building on Essentials of Epidemiology II, this course extends understanding of the range of evaluation models and designs which are applied for a broad variety of public health interventions.
 The course will equip students with a sound methodological understanding of quantitative and qualitative approaches and the practical knowledge and skills to apply a broad range of related methods in conducting evaluations of interventions targeting different groups.
-Students will also gain insight into the practicalities of conducting evaluations in the field through presentations from a variety of evaluation professionals.
 The design, conduct and reporting of evaluation will be explored in the context of the cultural, social and political dimensions of public health.
-The course provides both a strong theoretical basis and a practical focus in order to prepare students for employment or further study.
+Students will be equipped to both conduct and critique evaluations, and will further develop their applied research skills.

 The full timetable of all activities for this course can be accessed from Course Planner.